otfsenter/otfsenter.github.io/_sources/python/auto_move_files.rst.txt

             if not suffix_list:
                 continue

-            # 根据文件名前缀判断
+            # judge file name from prefix of file name
             for prefix in prefix_list:
                 if str(filname).startswith(prefix):
                     folder_des = folder

-            # 根据文件名后缀判断
+            # judge file name from suffix of file name
             for suffix in suffix_list:
                 if str(filname).endswith(suffix):
                     folder_des = folder

-        # 如果前面都没有判断出目的文件的路径，默认放在 other 文件夹下
+        # move to other folder by default if not hit any conditions
         try:
             return folder_des
         except UnboundLocalError: